-Sectoral Performance of the Economy: The following table illustrates performance of the different sectors in the economy of Mizoram.
-The remarkable contribution of the tertiary or service sector constituting a share of about 58% of the total GDP clearly indicates that there is sector drives the economy of Mizoram.
-This industry sector contributed 26 % while the agriculture & allied sector contributed 16 % to the GSDP.
+Sectoral performance of the economy:

+The following table illustrates performance of different sectors in the economy of Mizoram.
+The remarkable contribution of tertiary or service sector constituting a share of about of 52% of the total GDP clearly indicates this sector drives the economy of Mizoram.
+The industry sector contributed 26% while the agriculture and allied sector contributed 16% to the GSDP.